 AE advocates towards European decision-makers to foster a better policy response to the needs of autistic people.
 AE also strives for more awareness and understanding of autism in society.

-AE is comprised of more than 80 member association in 38 countries and represents an estimated 5 million people throughout Europe.
+AE is comprised of almost 90 member association from 38 countries and represents an estimated 7 million people throughout Europe.
 Self-advocates and families play a central role in the organisation.
 AE is recognised by the European institutions as a key representative network in Europe of autistic people and their families.